Ryo-N7/Ryo-N7.github.io/_posts/2018-07-24-visualize-worldcup-part-3.md

 There are a host of different `enter_*()` and `exit_*()` functions to choose from to show how data appear and disappear throughout the duration of your animation.
 Some of the built-in effects that are available include, `*_fade()`, `*_grow()`, `*_shrink()` with extra arguments like `early` that change whether the data appears or disappears at the beginning of the transition or at the end.

-With the old API since you had to create the frames yourself with `tween_states()` you got an dataframe output with the expanded tween-frames that you can view at your leisure.
+With the old API, since you had to create the frames yourself with `tween_states()`, you got a dataframe output with the expanded tween-frames that you could view at your leisure.
 Now with the tweening done in the `ggplot` code you might think that you can't explicitly access them, but this is where the `frame_vars()` function comes in!
 Using this function you can access metadata about each of the frames rendered in your latest animation:

 ``` r
 frames_data <- frame_vars(animation = last_animation())